-Camp Applications are closed for this year.
-Please check back next year.
+Camp Applications for this year are closed/filled.
+Please check back in October, 2014.

 Cleared For Takeoff!